waipu/adispatch/README.rst

 Installation and Dependencies
 -----------------------------

-``multipledispatch`` supports Python 3.2+, is pure python and requires no other dependencies.
+``adispatch`` supports Python 3.2+, is pure python and requires no other dependencies.

 License
 -------